Community Services Programs

 Major decision points may include, but are not necessarily limited to the following: when there is a change in the client's condition, when a service appears not to benefit the client, when the client is under- or over-utilizing services.

 Unmet service needs are documented in the service plan and in interim plans subsequent to the service planning process.

 The agency has a policy and procedure for providing clients with a copy of their service plan within one week following its formulation, review or revision and notification of client recourse should they disagree with any aspect of the plan.

-The agency will not fail to provide a copy of the client's service plan and/or notify them of recourse should they disagree.
+There are no instances in which the agency fails to provide a copy of the client's service plan and/or notify them of recourse should they disagree.